-Russia’s Putin lands in Saudi Arabia on Mideast trip
+Russia’s Putin visits Saudi Arabia on Mideast trip

 Putin received all the trappings of a state visit, with a mounted guard escorting his limousine to King Salman’s Al-Yamamah palace in Riyadh on his first visit to the kingdom since 2007.

 In the intervening years, the Arab Spring roiled the wider Mideast as Putin would partner with Iran in backing Syrian President Bashar Assad in that country’s still-raging war.
-The kingdom unsuccessfully backed those trying to oust Assad.
+Saudi Arabia unsuccessfully backed those trying to oust Assad.

 But more recently, Russia joined OPEC in lowering their production beginning in 2017, the first such cut for the cartel in a decade.
-It reduced production by 1.2 million barrels per day, with 800,000 coming from OPEC and 400,000 coming from non-OPEC members.
+It reduced production by 1.2 million barrels per day, with 800,000 coming from OPEC and 400,000 coming from non-OPEC members, an arrangement now known as OPEC+.

 That helped boost energy prices.
 Crude oil sold for over $100 a barrel in the summer of 2014 before bottoming out below $30 a barrel in January 2016.
 On Monday, it traded just under $60 a barrel.